bbmokhtari/django-translations/docs/reference/querysets.rst

       :param lang: The language(s) to probe the :class:`TranslatableQuerySet` in.
           ``None`` means use the :term:`active language` code.
-      :type lang: str or None
+      :type lang: str or list or None
       :return: The :class:`TranslatableQuerySet` which will be probed in the specified language(s).
       :rtype: TranslatableQuerySet